-In February—Black History Month—we celebrate the culture, accomplishments and impact of Black people — African Americans, Africans, Afro-Caribbeans, and the vast and diverse diaspora.
-Throughout the month, we will share different ways to honor Black History Month with young kids.
-As with many of our Tinkergarten lessons, we start with stories.
+In February—Black History Month—we celebrate the culture, accomplishments, impact and joy of Black people — African Americans, Africans, Afro-Caribbeans, and the vast and diverse diaspora.
+Throughout the month, we will share different ways to honor Black History Month with a special focus this year on Black Americans who promote the wellness of others.
+As with many of our Tinkergarten lessons, we'll start the month with stories.

 Children learn about their world through books and stories, each opening up new possibilities.
 How the characters act, speak and look gives a child an opportunity to expand and clarify their sense of self and sense of others.

-And, all kids need two kinds of stories—“mirror stories” to feel seen and “window stories” to open up to and understand others.
+We're endlessly inspired by the work of Emily Style (Curriculum as a Window and Mirror) and Dr. Rudine Sims Bishop (Mirrors, Windows, and Sliding Glass Doors)."
+And, as we learned from scholar, Dr. Bishop, kids need two kinds of stories—“mirror stories” to feel seen and “window stories” to open up to and understand others.
 Mirror stories help children see themselves and their family reflected in their world, making them feel strong, known and valued.
 Window stories enable children to learn about others, to develop comfort and curiosity about the differences between us.

 As parents, we can curate the stories that shape our children’s minds to make sure that they have both mirrors and windows, and that those stories are authentic to the people they represent.
 Such work is not always easy, especially when it comes to children’s literature.